-As reported here, more than 10 million Chinese fireflies were sold online in 2015, a tenfold rise compared with the same period the previous year.
+According to reports, more than 10 million Chinese fireflies were sold online in 2015, a tenfold rise compared with the same period the previous year.
 Costing a few hundred yuan, each container holds 30-50 fireflies, most likely collected from the wild.
 But it makes a short-lived gift, because once they’re in captivity these fireflies will only survive a few days.

 This year the Qixi holiday falls on August 9th – what will 2016 mean for Chinese firefly populations?
 Professor Xinhua Fu, a firefly specialist at Huazhong Agricultural University in Wuhan, Hubei province, believes this large-scale harvesting poses a major threat to China’s native firefly populations.
 Instead, Dr. Fu proposes, it would be considerably more romantic to go enjoy fireflies together in the countryside!